DefGuard/docs/features/ldap-and-active-directory-integration/configuration.md

 * **URL**: The LDAP server's URL.
 Use the `ldap:` schema for unencrypted connections or connections with StartTLS (this defaults to TCP port 389), or the `ldaps:` schema for SSL-encrypted connections (this defaults to TCP port 636).

 * **Bind username** and **Bind password**: These refer to the credentials used in an LDAP "bind" operation to authenticate a client to the directory server.
 The username field should contain a Distinguished Name (DN) for a service account that is able to manage LDAP entries.

+* **Limit synchronization to these groups**: specifies the groups of which members should be synchronized.

 Make sure the bind account has enough permissions to read the directory entries required for lookup and synchronization.
 If you plan to write changes from Defguard back to LDAP, it also needs permission to create, update, and manage the relevant user and group entries.